luisdiogo2071317/azure-docs.pt-pt/articles/sql-database/sql-database-troubleshoot-data-sync.md

 A chave do agente identifica exclusivamente cada agente local.
 A chave tem de cumprir duas condições:

--   A chave do agente de cliente no servidor de sincronização de dados do SQL Server (pré-visualização) e o computador local deve ser idêntica.
+-   A chave do agente de cliente no servidor de sincronização de dados do SQL Server e no computador local deve ser idêntica.
 -   A chave do agente de cliente pode ser utilizada apenas uma vez.

 #### <a name="resolution"></a>Resolução